abelrg25/abelrg25.github.io/content/en/authors/admin/_index.md

         - Presented results at international conferences and collaborated with experts from different fields.

       Project: Automation and Optimization of Data Processing (2020-2023)
-        - Led a data-driven research project that resulted in a peer- reviewed publication available here: [LINK](https://doi.org/10.1051/0004-6361/202245370)
+        - Led a data-driven research project that resulted in a peer- reviewed publication available in this [LINK](https://doi.org/10.1051/0004-6361/202245370)
         - Designed and implemented an automated system to process and analyze large volumes of data efficiently.
         - Developed Python scripts to streamline repetitive tasks, improving data processing speed and accuracy.
         - Used data visualization tools to present complex information in an intuitive way.